Skip to main content

 Report Required

-• Must submit written report to New Hampshire Division of Motor Vehicles if accident involves injury, death, or total property damage to extent of at least $1,000
+• Under New Hampshire law, you must submit a written report to the New Hampshire Division of Motor Vehicles (DMV) if the crash involves personal injury, death, or more than $1,000 in property damage.

 Report Deadline